Hilda Murrell: Murder

 Labour MP Tam Dalyell, pursuing Prime Minister Margaret Thatcher about the controversial sinking, added a second controversial theory about Murrell's death when he announced in Parliament early on 20 December 1984 that British Intelligence had been involved.
 Until then, only her anti-nuclear work had been suspected as a political motive.
 Dalyell raised the issue in the Commons again in June 1985, having originally been prompted to take an interest in the murder by an anonymous phone call asking him to read an article by Judith Cook in the New Statesman of 9 November 1984, which discussed the case.
 Cook later wrote two books about Murrell's murder, Who Killed Hilda Murrell?
 (1985) and Unlawful Killing (1994).

 Her Times obituary, by Charles Sinker, ended: "Her close friends remember her as a fierce but fundamentally gentle warrior, a Bunyan-like soul on a lonely and constant quest for the real path of the spirit.
 She died in tragic circumstances, alone in the empty countryside.
 It is an almost intolerable irony that a life so dedicated to peaceful pursuits, and to the pursuit of peace, should have been terminated by an act of mindless violence."
 She was cremated, nearly 5 months after her death, at Emstrey Crematorium, Shrewsbury and her ashes scattered at Maengwynedd, in Wales.
 A commemorative stone was unveiled in Tan-y-bryn, Llanrhaeadr in 2004 in a birch grove planted on the twentieth anniversary of her death.
-She is also commemorated on her family headstone in Longden Road Cemetery, Shrewsbury (section 149).
+She is also commemorated on her family headstone in Longden Road Cemetery, Shrewsbury (section 149), along with Murrell Way, a street named after her in the Sutton Farm area of Shrewsbury.